juji-io/datalevin/doc/query.md

 ### Datascript Benchmark

-An existing benchmark developed in Datascript is performed.
+A benchmark developed in Datascript is performed.
 The speedup compared with the original Datascript engine is substantial.
 The details can be found [here](../benchmarks/datascript-bench).
 Queries in this benchmarks are simple and often do not involve more than one relation.

 ### Math Genealogy Benchmark

-This [Datalog benchmark](../benchmarks/math-bench) [7] tests Datalog rules evaluation performance.
+This [Datalog benchmark](../benchmarks/math-bench) [8] tests Datalog rules evaluation performance.
 We compared with Datascript and Datomic, where Datalevin is much faster.
 For recursive rules in particular, Datalevin is several orders of magnitude faster, due to start of the art Datalog [rule engine